 A diabetic student may test his/her own blood glucose level per the written order of a physician or advanced practice nurse stating the need and the capacity of the student to conduct self testing.
-Such self testing shall be done in accordance with the guidelines issued by the Commissioner of Education.
+Such self testing shall student.
+If an absence of only one day is anticipated, arrangements to secure the assignments should be made through a classmate.
+A reasonable amount of time must be afforded to teachers and staff when making these requests.